Swarm & Queen Management (UK)

 Swarming and queen problems are where many beekeepers lose confidence.
 One inspection shows queen cups, the next shows sealed queen cells, then suddenly there are fewer bees, no eggs, or a queen that cannot be found.
 What matters most at that point is not panic, but understanding what stage the colony is in and choosing the right response.

-This section brings together the main BeezKnees guides on queen cells, swarm control, hive splits, virgin queen timing and common queen-related problems.
+This section brings together the main BeezKnees guides on queen cells, capped queen cells, swarm control, hive splits, virgin queen timing and common queen-related problems.
 Use it as a starting point if you are trying to work out what is happening in the hive, what to do next, or which guide you need first.

 Find the Right Guide for Your Situation